deepgenerativemodels/notes/assets/files/introduction/index.md

 generated samples and the learned representations.
 Secondly, not all model families permit efficient and accurate inference on all these tasks.
-Indeed, the trade-offs in the inference capabilities of the current families of generative models have led to the development of as we shall see next.
+Indeed, the trade-offs in the inference capabilities of the current generative models have led to the development of very diverse approaches as we shall see in this course.

 [^1]: As we shall see later, functions that do not satisfy all
     properties of a distance metric are also used in practice, e.g., KL